Breaking Down Nacha’s New Risk Management Rules for ODFIs and RDFIs

 On March 20, 2026, RDFIs with an annual ACH receipt volume of 10 million or greater in 2023 will need to establish and implement risk-based processes and procedures designed to identify credit Entries initiated due to fraud.

-The requirement to have processes and procedures in place extends to all participants, regardless of volume, on June 22, 2026.
-In addition, the Rules establish a new Standard Company Entry Description for PPD Credits, including payment of wages, salaries, and similar types of compensation, as well as a new Standard Company Entry Description for WEB Debits for e-commerce purchases.
+The requirement to have policies and procedures in place extends to all participants, regardless of volume, on June 22, 2026.
+In addition, the Rules establish new Standard Company Entry Descriptions for PPD Credits, including payment of wages, salaries, and similar types of compensation, as well as e-commerce purchases.
+Nacha Operating Rules - New Rules | Nacha

 What is the Impact?